ekillops/cs-salon/README.md

 ## Setup/Installation Requirements

-_Requires Windows and .Net_
+_Requires Windows, .Net, SMSS, and SQL SERVER_

+1. Clone repository.
+2. In SSMS, open hair_salon.sql
+3. Add "CREATE DATABASE [hair_salon]" on the first line and "GO" on the following line, and press "Enter".
+4. Save the file and click Execute.
+5. Repeat steps 2-5 for hair_salon_test.
-Clone repository, run ">dnx kestrel" in Powershell and visit "localhost:5004".
+6. In Powershell,  run ">dnx kestrel" and visit "localhost:5004".

-**FILL IN DATABASE INSTRUCTIONS HERE!!!**

 ## Known Bugs

-None.
+The website does not prevent against duplicate entries.
+If you need to remove duplicates you will have to do it manually via their individual page.

 ## Technologies Used